-Welcome, my name is Sam and I am a skilled software developer and aspiring UX designer.
+Welcome, my name is Sam and I am a skilled software developer and UX designer.
 I am passionate about computers and technology.

 I have a passion for making software that is not only well designed and maintainable for developers, but also fun and easy to use for users.